FFA MEDIA FELLOWS PROGRAM --Strengthening media excellence, independent research, and editorial leadership in following the Pacific tuna story.

 There is no closing date on applications, -- but registering now helps ensure you don't miss out on upcoming opportunities!

-In addition to the Tunanomics Media Initiative support from the EU DEVFISH II and PACMAS, significant current funding support and partnership for the FFA Media Fellows program comes from Japan, Australia and New Zealand.
+The Tunanomics Media Initiative from the EU DEVFISH II and PACMAS, in its first three years has continued with the the GEF PIOFMP2 project in the media visibility for Pacific nations at the WCPFC, as well as ongoing support and partnership for the FFA Media Fellows program from Japan, Australia and New Zealand.

 All EOIs will be acknowledged.